davedoesdemos/DemoIndex/README.md

 ## Azure Demos

-This is an index for all of the demo goodness on the site
+This is an index for all of the demo goodness on the site.
+Please also check out [My YouTube Channel](https://www.youtube.com/c/davedoesdemos) for video demos and [davedoesdemos.com](https://davedoesdemos.com) for other info.

 [Data Lake Documentation and Opinions](https://github.com/davedoesdemos/DatalakeDocs) This repo contains my opinions on best practices and other documentation around a data lake.
 Please consider this incomplete, and read it alongside other documentation from other sources.
 It will be updated as and when my thoughts change and I discuss topics with my team.